brycehutchings/7z/README.md

 # UWP Support

 This project is a minor fork of the 7z library with modifications to run well on the UWP platform.
-The following modications have been made:
+The following modifications have been made:
 * 7z COM-style objects support IAgileObject.
 Without doing this, the .NET runtime will try to marshal the 7z objects across threads and fail.
 * Convenient vcxproj file which excludes code not needed to build the core library, in order to pass the Windows App Certification Kit (WACK).
 * All code changes are gated with a "UWP" preprocessor macro check to make it easy to find the places which were modified due to API restrictions.